EnArvy/MathImageSolverDiscord/README.md

   OR

-  Use `Go solve` and upload problem image in the same image.
+  Use `Go solve` and upload problem image in the same message.

 # How It Works